A few years ago, my favorite elderly aunt called me to ask me how betting on the Super Bowl works with an online sportsbook.

 In fact, trying to predict what’s going to happen based on what’s happened historically is a fool’s errand anyway.
 It has no predictive value.

 Super Bowl Futures

 I want to point out one other way to bet on the Super Bowl, and you can place this kind of bet even before the two teams are known.

 A future is a proposition bet on something far in the future.
 You can literally bet on which team will win the Super Bowl before the season even gets started.

 The odds for these kinds of bets are different, because the odds of winning are much lower.

 Here are some examples of the odds that were set for a previous Super Bowl futures bets:

 - Washington Redskins 200/1

-These are ratios that indicate how much you’ll win if you place one of these bets.
+These are ratios that indicate how much you would win if you placed one of these bets.

-For example, if you bet $200 on the Kansas City Chiefs today, and the Chiefs win the Super Bowl, you’ll win $900.
+For example, if you had bet $200 on the Kansas City Chiefs, and the Chiefs won the Super Bowl, you would win $900.